maly/bas80-node/BASIC.md

 Returns the word value (two bytes) at given address

+### int IN (port)

+Returns the byte value from given port number

 ### int VAL (string)

 Returns the decimal value of string.

+### int ASC (string)

+Returns the ASCII code of the first character in a string.

 ### int HIGH (int)
 ### int LOW (int)

 Returns upper / lower byte of int

+## Pointers

+You can getg a pointer (an unsigned int) to a variable, an array, a string variable or a string constant.
+Use angle braces around the element, e.g. `LET a = [b]` to get an address to a memory place where the B variable resides.

 ## String slices